2007 John F. Kennedy International Airport attack plot: Arrests and trial

 Defreitas was arrested in Brooklyn, New York.
 Kadir and Ibrahim were arrested in Trinidad on June 3, 2007.
 Nur surrendered to police two days later in Trinidad.

 On June 25, 2008 Kareem Ibrahim, Abdel Nur and Abdul Kadir were extradited to the United States.
 They pleaded not guilty to charges of trying to "cause greater destruction than in the Sept.
 11 attacks".
 The men were ordered held without bail pending a hearing scheduled for August 7.
 Russell Defreitas was held in jail after an earlier not guilty plea.
 On June 29 the four men were indicted on charges with conspiring to "cause death, serious bodily injury and extensive destruction" at the airport.
 On August 6, a judge ordered three of the alleged plotters extradited to the United States.
 On August 2, 2010, Kadir and Defreitas were convicted in the JFK airport bomb plot.
 In 2011, Ibrahim was found guilty of the JFK Airport bomb plot, and in February 2012, Ibrahim was sentenced to life to prison.

 The informant in the case was a longtime cocaine dealer who cooperated with investigators after being convicted of possession of about $2 million worth of cocaine in 2003, according to court documents posted on thesmokinggun.com.
 The 36-year-old man is described in the documents as a onetime member of a violent drug gang first convicted in 1996 of selling cocaine and crack and being part of a conspiracy to murder a rival drug kingpin.
 The rival survived the attempted hit, according to the federal complaint in the drug trafficking and racketeering case.
 After the web posting according to FBI spokesman James Margolin.
 "We're concerned about the safety of the Source and are taking measures to safeguard him."

-On January 19, 2016 Ibrahim died in custody at the age of 70 at U.S. Medical Center in Springfield, Missouri.
+On January 19, 2016 Ibrahim died in custody at the age of 70 at the U.S. Medical Center for Federal Prisoners in Springfield, Missouri.
 Before his death he was BOP#64657-053.
 His cause of death was revealed as heart failure.
 Defreitas is serving his life sentence at USP McCreary with BOP#64347-053.
 Abdel Nur was sentenced to 15 years and was assigned BOP# 64655-053 and served his sentence at USP Lewisburg.
 In 2020 he was deported to Guyana.